 Disinfect the House

-If you intend to visit an open house, talk to the agent and house owner and ask them to disinfect the entire house prior to the event.
-In case your are a seller, note that during the open house time, high-touch surfaces like doorknobs or light switches are constantly disinfected.
+If you intend to hold an open house for your listing, talk to the house owners and ask them to disinfect the entire house prior to the event.
+Besides, make sure that during the open house time, high-touch surfaces like doorknobs or light switches must be constantly disinfected.
 As soon as the open house ends, apply alcohol or other recommended disinfectants wherever needed.
-It is also recommended to put hand sanitizers throughout the house so that the visitors can use them if needed.
+It is also recommended that you put hand sanitizers throughout the house so that the visitors can use them if needed.

 Use Protective Equipment

-If you are not present on-site during an open house.
-You can suggest your clients ask someone else to require all visitors to observe safety protocols and control if they all wear protective masks and gloves while in the house.
-Ask Just to be on the safe side, you can provide extra safety equipment to give to those not bring a mask or gloves with themselves.
+Sellers are not usually present on-site during an open house.
+You can suggest your clients ask someone else to require all visitors to observe safety protocols and also control if they all wear protective masks and gloves while in the house.
+Just to be on the safe side, you can suggest the sellers provide extra safety equipment to give them to those not bring a mask or gloves with themselves.
 Don’t forget to require all visitors to remove their shoes at the entrance and wear booties before coming in.

 Keep Physical Distancing

-It is said that not only sufferers but also healthy people can be the carriers of Covid-19.
-In order to prevent the transmission of the disease, all those who are present in the event must maintain a distance of 6 feet (1.5 m).
+It is said that not only sufferers but also healthy people can be carriers of Covid-19.
+Therefore, to prevent the transmission of the disease, make sure that all persons who are present in the event maintain a distance of 6 feet (1.5 m).
 You can also put a sign containing necessary safety information near the entrance.

 Limit the Number of Visitors

 Have a conversation with your clients and assure them you will limit the number of individuals in the viewings (less than ten people in each touring).
-Also limit the time people can stay inside the property.
-If interior space is small, it is highly recommended that an area outside should be set up to converse with the prospects.
-So the guests will spend less time inside the house.
+Also, you should limit the time people can stay inside the property.
+If the interior space is small, you can recommend that the sellers set up an area outside so that you can safely converse with the potential buyers.
+That way, the guests will spend less time inside the house.